SHUBV92/RPI-Security-Sensor/README.md

-# Security Sensor
+# RPi Security Sensor
 ## Makers October 2019 Cohort Final Project

-A home security system, using a Raspberry Pi.
+A home security system, using a Raspberry Pi  with a motion sensor, 2 LED lights, a buzzer, and a camera.
 Upon detecting motion, a picture is taken, LED lights change from blue to red, and the buzzer beeps.
 The image is then sent to a hosted website.
 A notification is also sent to your phone, including a link to the picture's URL.

 ### Setting up Ruby on Rails:
 - Clone the project